Quick Guide To Rapid Eye Movement (REM)

 As you can see from the blog, sleep is an important part of our lives and establishing good sleep practices is crucial.
 There are many reasons why a good night’s sleep can be disturbed including work problems, illness, family troubles, relationship problems, pressure from work, redundancy and more.
 Some of the factors that disturb your sleep may not be easily controlled but if you try to adopt a good sleep practice it may help you get a better night’s sleep.

 Here are 7 easy sleep tips (Mayo Clinic 2014):

-Try to go to bed and get up at the same time each day even during holidays and weekends.
+Try to go to bed a time roughly the same every night and then try and get up at the same time each day, even during holidays and weekends.
 By keeping consistent it reinforces your sleep-wake cycle and does help promote better sleep at night.
 However….
 If you don’t fall asleep within the first 15 minutes of going to bed, get up and do something relaxing then come back and try again when you feel tired.
 If you worry about going to sleep this may make things a lot harder to fall asleep.

 2. PAY ATTENTION TO WHAT YOU EAT & DRINK